mysteriumnetwork/documentation/content/developers/dvpntutorial.md

 }
 ```

-Beside typical stuff we need to setup IPC channels for our Node and Supervisor.
+Besides typical stuff, we need to setup IPC channels for our Node and Supervisor.
 And stop Node and disconnect from Supervisor before quit

 ```js
   app.on("ready", async () => {